RobertaBtt/PythonCleanArchitecture/README.md

   - Second Line: A series of Instructions that tells the Thing how to "explore" the area.

-Each Robot/Mover actions are sequential:
+Each Thing's actions are sequential:
 - the second Thing will start after the previous one had finished.

 ### Implementation